felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 learn, and by my own account, failed at it more   than I succeeded.
-Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to join nesto, in the hope that there lied the key  that would unlock this potential.
+Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock this potential.

 I just didn't expect that key to be the threat  of getting the old boot!